 |Mrs. John F. Kennedy||Mrs. John Fitzgerald Kennedy||President & Mrs. Kennedy||Mrs. Aristotle Onassis|

 Optical character recognition (OCR) is the process by which text comprising an image or document is converted to machine-readable form when scanned.
-While small-sale scanning and digitization projects may allow for text correction of scanned images, larger scale projects such as newspapers may result in less precise full text results depending on the equipment and technology used.
+While small-scale scanning and digitization projects may allow for text correction of scanned images, larger scale projects such as newspapers may result in less precise full text results depending on the equipment and technology used.

 OCR underlying newspaper text is at times inexact with quality of the output dependent on the quality and condition of the original image and text.